BertaCastillo-hub/lab1-git-race/REPORT.md

 - **Representative prompts:**
     - "Make a plan for a server-decided greeting based on time of day and Accept-Language/lang, shown in both the page and JSON."
-    - "Add a new test to this file that checks that the query parameter `lang` takes precedence over the `Accept-Language` header."
     - "Add KDoc documentation to this `.kt` file."
 - **Affected files/sections:** the implementation assistance affected `src/main/kotlin/service/GreetingService.kt`,
     `src/main/kotlin/controller/HelloController.kt` and integration tests.
 Documentation assistance affected also the test files.

-- **Validation steps:** I reviewed the generated changes, fixed the old test calls after the first compilation failure, and ran `./gradlew test` successfully.
+- **Validation steps:** I reviewed the generated code changes and ran `./gradlew test`.
+As it failed the first time, I fixed the old test calls for no compilation failure and ran the test command again, successfully.
 I also ran the project checks before submission and reviewed the final diff.
 - **Citations:** none.
 No external snippets were copied or adapted.
 - **Human-reviewed:** I reviewed every line of code that was generated with AI.
-I chose the API precedence, supported languages, time ranges and injected `Clock`.
+I chose the new functionality, API structure, supported languages, time ranges and injected `Clock`.
 I checked the controller signatures, the response fields, the template language attribute and the test assertions.
-I rejected client-only greeting logic because they were not needed for this increment.
+I rejected client-only greeting logic.